manilabay/dot-graphviz/diagrams/data-pipeline-architecture-reference/README.md

 The above image represent an abstract high view and logical architecture for a Data Pipeline

-Basically and to understand easier the diagram:

-* Green arrows represent end-to-end solution User traffic
-* Blue arrows represent internal processing traffic
-* Red arrows represent update/release traffic

 ## TF-technical-architecture

+![TF-technical-architecture](TF-technical-data-architecture.png?raw=true "TF-technical-data-architecture")

 The above image represent a deep detailed technical architecture reference for a Data Pipeline

-![TF-technical-architecture](TF-technical-data-architecture.png?raw=true "TF-technical-data-architecture")

 Basically and to understand easier the diagram: